Windows Update for Business deployment service

 Using the deployment service typically follows a common pattern:

-- IT Pro uses a management tool to select devices and approve content to be deployed.
-This tool could be PowerShell, a Microsoft Graph app or a more complete management solution such as Microsoft Intune.
+An admin uses a management tool to select devices and approve content to be deployed.
+This tool could be PowerShell, a Microsoft Graph app, or a more complete management solution such as Microsoft Intune.

-- The chosen tool conveys your approval, scheduling, and device selection information to the deployment service.
+The chosen management tool conveys your approval, scheduling, and device selection information to the deployment service.